Carlos Neumann: Sport Colombia (loan)

 On 8 July, Neumann scored his first goals for Sport Colombia, a hat-trick, in a 3–0 home victory against Cerro Porteño PF, noting in the 9th minute, a 35th minute penalty and in the 45th minute.
 On 6 August, he scored in the 87th minute to equalize the game at 3–3 in a home draw against Rubio Ñu.

 3 de Febrero (loan)

 Neumann joined Ciudad del Este team 3 de Febrero for the Primera División season, on loan from Guaraní.
 When on loan, he teamed with defender Wilson Mendez, Argentine Hugo Jazmín and Brazilian Fernando Oliveira.

 2007 season

 In 2007, he was coached by Carlos Leeb at Guaraní.
 In the 2007 Guaraní team, Neumann teammated with Jonathan Fabbro.

 2009 season

-Neumann totalled 4 games for Guaraní in the 2009 Copa Libertadores.
+Neumann totalled four games for Guaraní in the 2009 Copa Libertadores.

 San José

-Whilst in Bolivian football, Neumanm had the target of a naturalization to play for Bolivia, and coach Julio Cesar Baldivieso asked of Neumann to achieve the naturalization to play for Bolivia.
+Whilst in Bolivian football, Neumann had the target of a naturalization to play for Bolivia, and coach Julio Cesar Baldivieso asked of Neumann to achieve the naturalization to play for Bolivia.

 Jorge Wilstermann

-He appeared in 2 games for Jorge Wilstermann in the 2014 Copa Sudamericana.
+He appeared in two games for Jorge Wilstermann in the 2014 Copa Sudamericana.

 The Strongest

-He amassed 5 games for The Strongest in the 2016 Copa Libertadores.
+He amassed five games for The Strongest in the 2016 Copa Libertadores.